Physical Therapy for Total Hip Replacement

 • Improve flexibility and balance

-• Promote healing while avoiding complications
+• Promote healing while preventing complications

 Before Surgery